NusaQuest/frontend/README.md

 # NusaQuest : Beaches aren't gonna clean themselves. 🚀

 ## ✨ Overview
-🌏 NusaQuest is an impact-to-earn platform powered by AI 🤖 and DAO 🧠, where anyone can participate in real beach cleanups across Indonesia 🇮🇩, earn $NUSA tokens 💰 as rewards for their positive environmental actions, and redeem those tokens for NFT concert tickets 🎫.
-Designed to bridge Web3 🌐 with real-world environmental action 🌱, NusaQuest makes it fun and rewarding to protect the planet — while empowering communities through transparent, decentralized systems and meaningful incentives.
+🌏 NusaQuest is an impact-to-earn platform powered by AI 🤖 and DAO 🧠, where anyone can join real beach cleanups across Indonesia 🇮🇩, earn $NUSA tokens 💰 for their actions, and redeem them for NFT concert tickets 🎫.
+With KYC verification via OCR of KTP 🪪🔍, NusaQuest ensures trusted participation while bridging Web3 🌐 with real-world impact 🌱.
+NusaQuest makes it fun and rewarding to protect the planet — while empowering communities through transparent, decentralized systems and meaningful incentives.

 ## 💡 Features
 - 🪪 Verify Identity